AY2425S2-CS2103T-T14-3/tp/docs/UserGuide.md

 **🔤 Command Format:**
 ```
-update StudentID field/new_value
+edit StudentID field/new_value
 ```

 **🖥 Example:**
 ```
-update A0272222H n/Xinyi
+edit A0272222H n/Xinyi
 ```

 🛠 **How to use:**